-The Parent company and its Subsidiary's audit committee are responsible for the over-all effectiveness of risk management system.
+The Company's Audit Committee is responsible for the over-all effectiveness of risk management system.
 Furthermore, it is also the committee's purpose to lead the general evaluation and to provide assistance in the continuous improvement of the Company's risk management, control and governance processes.
+These functions also require that:

-- (i) Financial reports comply with established internal policies and procedures, pertinent accounting and auditing standards, and other regulatory requirements; - (ii) Risks are properly identified, evaluated and managed, specifically in the areas of managing credit, market, liquidity, operational, legal and other risks; - (iii) The BOD is properly assisted in the development of policies that would enhance the risk management.
+(i) Financial reports comply with established internal policies and procedures, pertinent accounting and auditing standards, and other regulatory requirements;

+- (ii) Risks are properly identified, evaluated and managed, specifically in the areas of managing credit, market, liquidity, operational, legal and other risks; - (iii) The BOD is properly assisted in the development of policies that would enhance the risk management.